davew-msft/E2EBigData/README.md

 ## Notes

 Due to time I removed administration.dbc and replaced it with Basics.dbc.
 EH streaming was mostly removed but can be added back.
+If needed, restore it back.